open-telemetry/opentelemetry-specification/specification/trace/api.md

 It is unspecified whether or under which conditions the same or different `Tracer` instances are returned from this functions.

-Implementations of this function MUST be prepared that an user calls the function only once per name+version combination (i.e. caches and re-uses the returned `Tracer` instance).
+Implementations of this function MUST be prepared that a user calls the function only once per name+version combination (i.e. caches and re-uses the returned `Tracer` instance).
 If configuration changes should be picked up by users, these changes SHOULD be reflected in already returned objects, not only